geom_stratum receives a dataset of the horizontal (x) and vertical (y,

 following aesthetics (required aesthetics are in bold):

-setting these aesthetics in vignette("ggplot2-specs", package = "ggplot2")
+setting these aesthetics in vignette("ggplot2-specs", package = "ggplot2").

 Defunct parameters

-The previously defunct parameters axis_width
+The previously defunct parameters axis_width and ribbon_bend have been

 discontinued.
-Use width
+Use width and knot.pos instead.

 See also

-for additional arguments and
+ggplot2::layer() for additional arguments and

-for the corresponding stat.
+stat_stratum() for the corresponding stat.

 Other alluvial geom layers: